ayush-razorpay/ayush-razorpay/README.md

 - 👋 Hi, I’m @ayush-razorpay
 - 👀 I’m interested in talking about frameworks like Micronaut, libararies like lodash.js and ETL engines like Jolt/Bazzarvoice
 - 🌱 I’m currently learning how to do more with Javascript.
 (Possibly Vanilla at most Webpacks)
-- 💞️ I’m looking to collaborate on any of the repository you feel like
+- 💞️ I’m looking to collaborate on any of the project in my repository you feel like
 - 📫 To reach out, send an email to : ayush.vipul@razorpay.com

 <!---